 National patent validation will also remain an option for all countries.
 They will actually remain the only option for European Patent Convention signatory states who are not members of the EU.

 In 2018 a quick ratification appeared likely, but due to several factors it is now, in 2020, unclear if and when this legislation will be ratified.

 Renewal Fees payments

 Renewal fees need to be paid annually in Europe, both before the patent is granted and after.
 If a renewal fee is not paid on time, the patent may be lost irrevocably.

-At Patenthuis, we can monitor and arrange the payment of renewal fees for your patents to maintain them.
+At Patenthuis, we can monitor and arrange the payment of renewal fees for your patents in order to keep them active.